chrisgnovi/novi.github.io/_pages/cv.md

 ======
 ### Boulder Imaging Inc, September 2019 - Present

 Boulder is an industry leader in Machine Vision Technology.
-As a company, we tackle the most challenging problems from the high-performance machine vision of currency to saving endangered birds at wind farms through machine learning.
+As a company, we tackle the most challenging problems.
+Our newest product IdentiFlight Aerial Detection System uses A.I. to save endangered birds at wind farms, a key factor in the sustainability of renewable energy.

-* Software Engineer, September 2019 - Present
+* Software Engineer, August 2019 - Present
   * Building a big data web dashboard for the Identiflight Aerial Detection System (Full-Stack)
   * Built a Convolutional Neural Network (CNN) image classification labeling GUI for verifying and training.
+  * Adding new features to C++ OpenCv vision inspection Identiflight System.

-### Zepto Life Technology, March, 2018 - August 2019
+### Zepto Life Technology, January, 2018 - August 2019

 Zepto Life Technologies is a University of Minnesota startup developing fast, accurate early cancer and disease detection.
 I have the pleasure of being part of the Zepto team as a Software Developer!